AllenCellModeling/cyto-dl/docs/using_examples.rst

         `monai <https://docs.monai.io/en/stable/networks.html#nets>`_ provides many cutting edge networks.
 Crucial parameters to change are the `spatial_dims` if you are changing from a 3D to 2D task, `in_channels` if you want to provide multi-channel images to the network, and `out_channels`.
         For multi-task learning, it is important to increase the number of `out_channels` so that the task heads are not bottlenecked by the number of `out_channels` in the backbone.
     b.
 Modifying the `task_heads`
-        `task_heads` can be modified by changing their loss function (suggested if you are changing e.g. from labelfree to segmentation), postprocessing (if you are changing from segmentation to omnipose), and `task-head` type (if you are changing from a segmentation network to a GAN).
+        `task_heads` can be modified by changing their loss function (suggested if you are changing e.g. from labelfree to segmentation), postprocessing (if you are changing from segmentation to instance segmentation), and `task-head` type (if you are changing from a segmentation network to a GAN).
         `torch <https://pytorch.org/docs/stable/nn.html#loss-functions>`_ and `monai <https://docs.monai.io/en/stable/losses.html>`_ provide many loss functions.
 We provide basic [postprocessing](cyto_dl/models/utils/postprocessing) functions.
         Additional `task_heads` can be added for multi-task learning.
 The name of each `task_head` should line up with the name of an image in your training batch.
 For example, if our batch looks like `{'raw':torch.Tensor, 'segmentation':torch.Tensor, 'distance':torch.Tensor}` and `raw` is our input image, we should provide `task_heads`  for `segmentation` and `distance` that predict a segmentation and distance map respectively.